Connect with others who understand.

 Find Your Team

 Are you or a loved one living with rheumatoid arthritis?
 Consider joining myRAteam today.
-Here, over 192,000 members come together to ask questions, give advice, and share their stories with others who understand life with RA.
+Here, members come together to ask questions, give advice, and share their stories with others who understand life with RA.

 Do you experience collarbone pain as one of your RA symptoms?
 How do you manage it?
 Share your story or thoughts in the comments below or by posting on myRAteam.